 As the 2019-2020 legislative session draws to a close, we're excited that our legislation on ghost networks has passed as part of Chapter 124 of the Acts of 2019: An Act Relative to Children's Health and Wellness.
 Check back early in the new year for updates on our priority legislation for 2021-2022.

 Rep. Barber & Sen. Lewis

-Update: Passed!
-Chapter 124 of the Acts of 2019: An Act Relative to Children's Health and Wellness passed on November 26, 2019 and includes provisions to improve the accuracy of health insurance provider directories.
+Update: Our legislation on ghost networks has passed as part of Chapter 124 of the Acts of 2019: An Act Relative to Children's Health and Wellness.

 Accurate provider directories are critical to improving access to timely and appropriate care.
 The Children's Mental Health Campaign, the Mass Collaborative, Massachusetts Health and Hospital Association, Massachusetts Association of Health Plans Plans, and Blue Cross Blue Shield of Massachusetts have worked closely together and with the legislature to develop consensus around the language in this bill.